 Report Analyzed Hospitals, Health Systems Nationwide on How Well They Follow Federal Requirements

-Burlington, Vt. – A report released last week recognized the University of Vermont Health Network as one of the most transparent health systems in the country based on its efforts to make pricing available publicly.
-Turquoise Health analyzed nearly 5,000 hospitals and health systems based on how well they are following a federal requirement to publish their negotiated rates with private insurers.
+Burlington, Vt. – A report released in April recognized the University of Vermont Health Network as one of the most transparent health systems in the country based on its efforts to make pricing available publicly.
+Turquoise Health analyzed more than 5,300 hospitals and health systems based on how well they are following a federal requirement to publish their negotiated rates with private insurers.

-Categories included whether hospitals have complied with federal requirements by posting a machine-readable pricing file with negotiated, cash and list rates.
-The UVM Health Network was one of 104 hospitals or health systems to receive the top score.
+The top score was assigned to hospitals and health systems that complied most completely with federal requirements by posting a machine-readable pricing file with negotiated, cash and list rates for a significant quantity of items and services.
+The UVM Health Network was one of 59 hospitals or health systems to receive the top score.

-“We are committed to providing patients with meaningful information to support their ability to make informed health care decisions for themselves and their families,” said John R. Brumsted, President and CEO of the UVM Health Network.
-“We are proud to be recognized for this effort, proud to be low cost compared to the rest of the country, and dedicated to striving for transparency and affordability.”
+“Our teams at the UVM Health Network work hard to provide patients and families with meaningful information to make informed health care decisions,” said Sunny Eappen, MD, MBA, President and CEO of the UVM Health Network.
+“We are proud to be recognized again for this effort, and remain committed to striving for transparency and affordability.”